Snaacky/thewiki/docs/sourcing/streaming.md

 There are a multitude of other factors that may affect your decision in picking a site.
 Here are some brief recommendations based on some factors that aren't covered in [The Index](https://theindex.moe) and are often not taken into account:

-==- :icon-device-camera-video: Fansubs and BD Releases [Animepahe](https://animepahe.com) is very consistent at picking good BD releases with fansubs.
+==- :icon-device-camera-video: Fansubs and BD releases

+[Animepahe](https://animepahe.com) is very consistent at picking good BD releases with fansubs.

 [AniWave](https://aniwave.to) does this too, *but typically less often and with slightly worse release choice.*

-==- :icon-file-directory: File Size [animepahe](https://animepahe.com) has some of the smallest file sizes compared to other streaming sites.
+==- :icon-file-directory: File size

+[animepahe](https://animepahe.com) has some of the smallest file sizes compared to other streaming sites.

-[AniWave's](https://aniwave.to) are also relatively small when compared to sites like [Anitaku](https://anitaku.to)
+[Anitaku's](https://anitaku.to) are also relatively small when compared to sites like [AniWave](https://aniwave.to).

 ==- :icon-apps: Library

 [AniWave](https://aniwave.to) and [Anitaku](https://anitaku.to) have some of the largest libraries available.

 Additionally, [AniWave](https://aniwave.to) has one of the best libraries when it comes to older and rarer shows.

-==- :icon-note: Soft Subtitles [AniWatch](https://aniwatch.to) is one of the only streaming sites that use soft subtitles, with the other alternatives being legal streaming sites.
+==- :icon-note: Soft subtitles

+[AniWatch](https://aniwatch.to) is one of the only streaming sites that use soft subtitles, with the other alternatives being legal streaming sites.

-==- :icon-versions: UI and Features
+==- :icon-versions: UI and features

 Users often care about the UI and site features. *As this is completely subjective, we suggest you visit and try out the collection of sites from [The Index](https://theindex.moe) and find what you like best.*

 ===